 - A guaranteed pension based on final pay and the length of service in the scheme. - The ability to provide a tax-free lump sum by commutation of pension.
-Members of the scheme prior to 1 April 2008 have a tax free lump of approximately three times the pension accrued based on service to 31 March 2008. - Life assurance of three times the members yearly pay from the day they join the scheme. - Pensions for spouses, civilly registered partners and qualifying cohabiting partners.
-Eligible children are also entitled to a pension. - An entitlement paid early if a member has to stop work permanently due to permanent ill health. - Pensions increases in line with inflation. - Pensions are payable from age 55 with employers consent, including flexible retirement.
+Members of the scheme prior to 1 April 2008 have a tax free lump of approximately three times the pension accrued based on service to 31 March 2008. - Life assurance of three times the members yearly pay from the day they join the scheme. - Pensions for spouses, civil registered partners, qualifying cohabiting partners and eligible children. - An entitlement paid early if a member has to stop work permanently due to permanent ill health. - Pensions increases in line with inflation. - Pensions payable from age 55 with employers consent, including flexible retirement.